Thursday, December 24, 2015

 Get used to the feeling that there are more questions than answers.
 Get used to the feeling that you aren't completely at home in this world.
 In all your years on this planet, something deep within will continue an echo that you were meant for a world beyond much better than this one.
 In the meantime, through the decades, you'll have to make the most of your surroundings.
 Through every Death Valley that you travel, always remember the way the New Mexico summer rain dotted the desert sand and each small cactus would drink up the water.
 In your life there will be many droughts.

 You were blessed with good friends in your growing up years who will find again even when you have lost touch for a while.
-They will be there to help you when you de-rail, to bring you back to the real you when you get swayed by something out in the world that doesn't have your best interests in mind.
+They will be there when they can to help you when you de-rail, to bring you back to the real you when you get swayed by something out in the world that doesn't have your best interests in mind.

 Work hard and try not to leave things unfinished with people - while growing up seemed to take an eternity, the years of adulthood, and of life, somehow are very short.